Haivision/srt/docs/API-functions.md

 setting the `SRT_ENABLE_ECN` macro at compile time.
 Otherwise the situation described below results in the usual successful report.

-This error should be reported by the sending function in case when with `SRTO_TLPKTDROP` set to true there were packets had to be removed from the sender buffer and forgotten because the network is unable to live up to the sending rate.
+This error should be reported by the sending function when, with `SRTO_TSBPDMODE` and `SRTO_TLPKTDROP` set to true, some packets were dropped at the sender side (see the description of `SRTO_TLPKTDROP` for details).
+This doesn't concern the data that were passed for sending by the sending function (these data are placed at the back of the sender buffer, while the dropped packets are at the front).
+In other words, the operation done by the sending function is successful, but the application might want to slow down the sending rate to avoid congestion.

 #### `SRT_EPEERERR`